swiftlang/swift-evolution/proposals/NNNN-non-escapable.md

 All of the requirements on use of non-escapable values as function arguments and return values also apply to async functions, including those invoked via `async let`.

-The closures used in `Task.init` or `Task.detached` are escaping closures and therefore cannot capture non-escapable values.
+The closures used in `Task.init`, `Task.detached`, or `TaskGroup.addTask` are escaping closures and therefore cannot capture non-escapable values.

 ## Source compatibility